achintya007/bagh_doc/docs/source/getting_started.rst

 **Guidelines to write input file of Ground State Energy in relativistic framework :**

 While writing the input file, one should write which method is following; it doesn’t matter whether it is lower case or upper case.
-For a relativistic framework, if the interference is pyscf , one should write spinor.
+For a relativistic framework, if the interface is pyscf , one should write spinor.
 After that, you should write the desirable basis set; if the bond lengths are in Armstrong, there is no need to write anything else you have to write “borh” at the end   if it is not in the Armstrong unit.

 Example: